StevePro7/PlatformerSMS/README.md

 Title screen want to check for cheat mode => god_mode Static screens must add sound effects [wrapped with audio manager hack ]

+TODO
+Do I want to change font manager to accept const for everything?
+What prompted this was the stats_manager count_text; normally this would be const *array but the current font_manager causes different const qualifier warning to display

 15/03/2019
 IMPORTANT
 Must check collision detection btwn player and enemy(s) if player below enemy and jump thru platform to hit enemy - can die